Continuous Audio Language Models: Experiments and results

 \looseness=-1 \textbf{Dataset:} We use a randomly selected subset of 400K songs (approximately 20K hours with 32kHz mono format) from the LAION-Disco-12M dataset, ensuring broad coverage across musical genres.

-\looseness=-1 \textbf{VAE:} Our variational autoencoder (VAE) and codec architecture are adapted from the Mimi codec \citep{moshi}, originally designed for 24kHz speech at 12.5Hz.
+\textbf{VAE:} Our variational autoencoder (VAE) and codec architecture is adapted from the Mimi codec \citep{moshi}, originally designed for 24kHz speech at 12.5Hz.
 We trained it to compress 32kHz mono music with a 25Hz frame rate.
-We experiment with bottleneck sizes of 96 and 128 dimensions.
-For comparison, MusicGen's EnCodec model \citep{musicgen} also operates at 32kHz but uses a 4-level RVQ at 50Hz.
-In Tab.~\ref{tab:visqol}, we report reconstruction metrics (audio ViSQOL \cite{visqol} and SISNR), showing that a 32-dim VAE matches MusicGen's codec, and that at least 96 dimensions are needed for our VAE to match the quality of the 32-level RVQ configuration.
+Details and metrics are described in Sec.~\ref{sec:music_vae}.

 \begin{SCtable}[][h] {\textbf{Ablation study on music CALM Consistency 4-steps model components, after 250K training steps.} Removing noise augmentation or the short-context transformer leads to significant performance drops.
 Final row approximates the MAR configuration from \citet{autoreg_image_quant}.}